The Decline of Western Civilization

-The film is the opening act of a trilogy by Spheeris, depicting music scenes in Los Angeles during the late 20th century.
+The film is the opening act of a trilogy by Spheeris, depicting music scenes in Los Angeles in the late 20th century.
 The second film, The Decline of Western Civilization Part II: The Metal Years (1988), covers the Los Angeles heavy metal scene of 1987–1988.
 The third film, The Decline of Western Civilization Part III (1998), chronicles the gutter punk lifestyle of homeless teenagers in the late 1990s.

 In 2016, The Decline of Western Civilization was selected by the Library of Congress for preservation in the United States National Film Registry, being deemed "culturally, historically, or aesthetically significant".